Azusa-Yuan/fc-gaga-torch/README.md

 2.I don't use the same hyper-parameters as origin code.
 Because when i use the same hyper-parameters, it will appear gradient exploding(epsilon=10).
 3.I don't use the same LR_SCHEDULER as origin code.
-4.These problem will be address after 2 months because i am busy now.If you can address them now, i will appreciate it.(谢谢)
+4.These problem will be address after 2 months because i am busy now.If you can address them now, i will appreciate it.

 ## Citing